There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 Also, Cedrus brevifolia is closely related to Cedar of Lebanon, where some people mistake them for one another.

-It’s smaller than Lebanon or Atlas cedars, reaching only 60 feet (20 meters) tall, and it’s the slowest-growing of the genus’s members.
+It’s smaller than Lebanon or Atlas cedars, reaching only 60 feet (20 meters) tall, and it’s the slowest-growing member of the genus.

 Because the overall shape is conical and the branches are short and horizontally spread, it resembles an Abies.

-However, this changes as it grows older and eventually develops a flat umbrella crown.
-The needles are blue-green in color and range in length from 0.2 to 0.35 inches (5 to 8 mm).
+However, this changes as it ages and eventually develops a flat umbrella crown.
+The blue-green needles range from 0.2 to 0.35 inches (5 to 8 mm).

-The cones have a large protuberance and a concave upper part, or apex, and are short, measuring only 2.8 inches in length (7.0 cm).
+The cones have a large protuberance and a concave upper part, or apex, and are short, measuring only 2.8 inches (7.0 cm) in length.

 Although Cyprus cedar is not a typical garden variety, it retains the imposing beauty of these trees.